 Plant in drifts sandwiching them between other shade-preferred shrubs with different flowering times (such as pieris, camellias, daphnes).
 Add a layer or two of perennials such as the Japanese painted ferns shown here.
 This can help to break up the woody-impact of shrubbery.

 One of the big beefs about azaleas is how fleeting is the show.
 The solution is using varieties that bloom at different times.

 While the majority bloom in mid-spring, early varieties including Fragrant Star Azalea come on in December.
 Others including Lee’s Dark Purple Rhododendron bloom in early summer.
 Still others, such as the Bloom-A-Thon series flower in spring, summer, and fall.

 Use some of each for a sequence of color that ribbons through the seasons.

 If you live in a warmer zone, consider combining evergreen types with those that lose their leaves.

-Evergreen varieties are typically dense shrubs that looks great even when not in flower, so they help take away of the focus from the bare stems of deciduous varieties.
-They add fragrance, extend the color palette, provide plenty of winter and summer interest, and loosen the look and providing contrast.
+Evergreen varieties are typically dense shrubs that looks great even when not in flower.
+Therefore, they help take away of the focus from the bare stems of deciduous varieties.
+They add fragrance, extend the color palette, and provide plenty of winter and summer interest.
+They also loosen the look and provide contrast.

-Great Tip: If you’re adding azaleas to foundations plantings avoid excessive pruning by buying an appropriate azalea selection for the space.
+Great Tip: If you’re adding azaleas to foundations plantings avoid excessive pruning.
+Do so by buying an appropriate azalea selection for the space.
 Ideally, shrubs should fall 6 inches beneath the sill of a window at their tallest.